CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 Your goal at this stage is for your hand to be comfortable with the building blocks in a variety of settings, not to build speed.
 That will come later.
 (Paraphrase of Leslie)

 Read the passage, if it exists, in the same way as before, then copy 4x using the Four Column Method (below).
-Read, correct, and practice problem areas after each writing.
+Read the entire sentence, then memorize a few words and write them.
+Practice problem areas as you go, then read the entire thing, make corrections and practice problem areas.

 If you do not have a sample to copy, you will have to make your own.
 Be extra careful checking it.

 Your hand will be unstable at first.
-(Leslie) Work only until you stop improving, then take a break.
+(Leslie) Work only until you stop improving, then take a break or do a different exercise.
 We can only improve so much each day, and working longer will not help.

-Begin with very short passages (only 20 words) and build up to 60.

 ***Start dictation*** when your hand is somewhat comfortable with your system's shapes and you can copy with 95% accuracy.
 Dictation will build knowledge and speed faster than copying.